sarahsotomayor/product-manager-part-three/README.md

-## JavaScript Full Stack Bootcamp - Assignment #1 - Week 6
+## JavaScript Full Stack Bootcamp - Assignment #2 - Week 6

+* Added READ function with getAllProducts and findOne to show a details page in the view component, Detail.js.

-# Full Stack MERN Product Manager Part One
+# Full Stack MERN Product Manager Part Two

-* Form creates products and adds them in the database
+* Reading data from database using getAllProducts

 # Project Details